nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 `Ingredient` from the list.
 It then calls a method from `IngredientUI` which displays to the user that the deletion was successful.

+###Find Expired Ingredients Feature
+The mechanism of finding expired ingredients is facilitated by `IngredientParser` as well as the Java `LocalDate` class. `IngredientParser` converts the input String into a `LocalDate` object and calls a method from `IngredientUI`.
+This method loops through the current `IngredientList` and finds all instances of `Ingredient` with an expiry date before the input `LocalDate` object.
+It then displays to the user the list of ingredients that are expired, or informs the user that no ingredients are expired.

 ###Add Dish Feature
 The mechanism of adding a dish into the menu is facilitated by `DishParser`.
 It creates a new instance of `Dish`, and adds it to the existing instance of `Menu`.
 It then calls a method from `DishUI` to display a confirmation